-Awards distributed by the SOP are based on academic achievement, leadership, extra-curricular activities and financial need.
-Scholarship recipients are selected by the SOP Faculty Scholarship Committee, a subcommittee of the Student Affairs Committee.
+Awards distributed by the School of Pharmacy are based on academic achievement, leadership, extra-curricular activities, and financial need.
+Scholarship recipients are selected by the School of Pharmacy Faculty Scholarship Committee, a subcommittee of the Student Admissions Committee.
 Award decisions are made in the summer for the following academic year.